 One of the most widely used additives in drugs and supplements today is magnesium stearate.
-You’ll actually be hard-pressed to find any supplement sold on the market today that doesn’t include it — whether we’re talking magnesium supplements, digestive enzymes or another supplement of your choice — though you many not see it named directly.
-Commonly referred to by other names, such as “vegetable stearate” or derivatives like “steric acid,” it’s virtually everywhere.
-Unfortunately for the general public, natural health experts, supplement companies’ researchers and health care practitioners regularly site conflicting evidence to support their personal opinions — and it’s extremely challenging to get to the facts.
+You’ll actually be hard-pressed to find any supplement sold on the market today that doesn’t include it — whether we’re talking magnesium supplements, digestive enzymes or another supplement of your choice — though you may not see it named directly.

+In some ways, it’s similar to the vitamin B17 controversy, and there’s debate on whether it’s a poison or a cancer treatment.
+Unfortunately for the general public, natural health experts, supplement companies’ researchers and health care practitioners regularly cite conflicting evidence to support their personal opinions — and it’s extremely challenging to get to the facts.

-The bottom line is this: Like most fillers and bulk additives, magnesium stearate isn’t healthy in high doses, but it’s definitely not as harmful to consume as some make it out to be because it’s typically only available in minuscule doses.
+The bottom line is this: Like most fillers and bulk additives, magnesium stearate isn’t healthy in high doses, but it’s not as harmful to consume as some make it out to be because it’s typically only available in minuscule doses.

 What Is Magnesium Stearate?
+What Does It Do?

 Stearic acid is a saturated fatty acid found in many foods, including animal and vegetable fats and oils.
 Cocoa and flaxseeds are examples of foods that contain substantial amounts of stearic acid.
-(1, 2)

 Known as a “flow agent,” it helps speed up the manufacturing process because it prevents ingredients from sticking to the mechanical equipment.
-Just a miniscule amount is required to coat a powder blend of virtually any drug or supplement mixture.
+Just a minuscule amount is required to coat a powder blend of virtually any drug or supplement mixture.

 Not only is it fantastic for manufacturing purposes because it allows for smooth transport on the machines that produce them, but it makes the pill easier to swallow and move down the gastrointestinal tract.
 Magnesium stearate is also a common excipient, which means it helps enhance the therapeutic effect of the active ingredient of various medications to promote drug absorption and solubility.

 Some claim that it’s possible to produce a drug or supplement without excipients like magnesium stearate, which begs the question why they’re used when more natural alternatives are available.
 But that may not be the case.

 NOW is reformulating some products with alternatives to mag stearate, using such natural excipients as ascorbyl palmitate, but we’re doing it where it makes sense and not because we misunderstand the science.
 These alternatives don’t always work, though, having different physical properties.
-(4)

 At this point, it’s still unclear whether magnesium stearate alternatives are probable or even needed.

 Just like other chelated minerals (magnesium ascorbate, magnesium citrate, et al), [it] has no inherent negatives based on its being in a stable neutral compound comprised of a mineral and a food acid (vegetable sourced stearic acid neutralized with magnesium salts).
-(5)

 Thousands of exposures occur every year, but severe manifestations are very rare.
 Severe toxicity is most common after intravenous infusion over multiple hours (usually for pre-eclampsia), and can occur after chronic excessive doses, especially in the setting of renal insufficiency.
 Severe toxicity has been reported after acute ingestion but is very rare.
-(6)

 1. Poor Intestinal Absorption

-Because it’s hydrophobic (“water loving”), there are reports suggesting that magnesium stearate can slow down the rate at which drugs and supplements are dissolved in the gastrointestinal tract.
-(7) Directly affecting the ability of the body to absorb chemicals and nutrients, the protective nature of magnesium stearate can theoretically make a drug or supplement veritably useless if the body can’t break it down properly.
+Because it’s hydrophilic (“water loving”), there are reports suggesting that magnesium stearate can slow down the rate at which drugs and supplements are dissolved in the gastrointestinal tract.
+Directly affecting the ability of the body to absorb chemicals and nutrients, the protective nature of magnesium stearate can theoretically make a drug or supplement veritably useless if the body can’t break it down properly.

 On the flip side, a study conducted at the University of Maryland claims that magnesium stearate didn’t affect the amount of chemicals that were released from propranolol hydrochloride (a drug used to control rapid heart rate and bronchospasm), so the jury is still out on this one.
-(8)

-2. Suppressed T Cells
+2. Suppressed T-Cells

-A key component of your body’s immune system to attack pathogens, T cells are affected not by magnesium stearate directly, but by steric acid (the main component of the common bulking agent).
+A key component of your body’s immune system to attack pathogens, T-cells are affected not by magnesium stearate directly, but by stearic acid (the main component of the common bulking agent).

 3. Formaldehyde Risk